crf8472/libarcstk/DESIGN.md

 Libarcstk embraces "modern" C++, which means to choose the contemporary way of doing things, not the way things were done back in the Nineties.
 Currently, libarcstk is compiled as C++17.
-Versions before 0.3 were compiled with C++14.
+Versions before 0.3 were compiled as C++14.

 On the other hand, libarcstk has a tendency to OOP-style design along with some of its patterns but avoids deep inheritance levels.
 Inheritance is good in case